Inbal-Schekler/terns-project-2025/README.md

 ## Running the Algorithm
 To run the algorithm, follow these steps to execute each notebook in the correct order.

+### Downloading Scans
+To automatically download scans from both cameras twice a day, run extract_scans_auto.py in the ConvertVideoToImage directory.

-### 1. run_video_converter.ipynb Notebook: Video-to-Image Conversion and Position Categorization
+### 1. run_video_converter_2025.ipynb Notebook: Video-to-Image Conversion and Position Categorization

 This notebook converts video scans captured at the colony into images and detects camera switches to categorize the images by position.
 It supports a conversion of multiple scans within a video, organizing them into separate directories.